 UPDATE: On February 3, 2017, Thrillist made a list ranking the 30 NFL cities (New York and Los Angeles each having 2 teams), and Phoenix came in 24th, in the bottom 1/3rd:

-Imagine the movie , but a city.
+Imagine the movie Cocoon, but a city.
 Actually less a city and more like several subdivisions connected by golf courses and upscale outdoor malls.
-But still imagine the movie because it’s a pretty good movie.
+But still imagine the movie Cocoon because it's a pretty good movie.

 * Chase Field and Talking Stick Resort Arena.
 The capital of Arizona sports is 2 buildings separated by 2 blocks and the Jefferson Street Garage, which provides parking for both.